CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/h155.png)

-1. Next to `pycontosohotel`, Enter the following SQL statement at the Cloud Shell prompt and press **Enter**.
+1. Next to `pycontosohotel`, enter the following SQL statement at the Cloud Shell prompt and press **Enter**.
 This statement creates a read-only user for the Prompt flow chatbot:

    ```
    CREATE USER promptflow WITH PASSWORD '1234ABCD!';